 Followers need to understand the leader is a human being, just like them.
 It's important to take an interest and listen when employees talk about their families or loved ones because they play an important role in their lives.
 It's important to be able to develop and guide others, and using the rapport developed through social skills.

-Now that there is deeper understanding of the types of leadership skills that are important in the workplace, it's time to learn how to develop those skills.
+Now that there is a deeper understanding of the types of leadership skills that are important in the workplace, it's time to learn how to develop those skills.
 These are the techniques that can be used to help become a more effective leader.

 Perhaps the single most important leadership skill someone can practice nearly every day is treating others the way they wish to be treated.
 Unfortunately, among the chaos found at work, this is not always as easy as it sounds.